CARAMIREZHER/theme-academic-cv/content/authors/admin/_index.md

 highlight_name: true
 ---

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+I am a demographer interested in the statistical measurement and analysis of determinants of harmful practices in Latin America.
+My research interests include closing gaps in the measurement of the Sustainable Development Goals and generating evidence for decision-making in public policy and management.
+I have had work experience with the public sector and the United Nations.
 {style="text-align: justify;"}